£2 Bus Fare Cap Pilot

 From 30 January 2026, single bus fares on participating routes in Shetland cost no more than £2.
 This applies to single adult or child fares.

-The 12 month pilot is intended to end January 2027.
+The 12 month pilot is intended to end in January 2027.
 However, funding is limited so the pilot timescales are subject to change depending on the level of passenger demand.
 If this changes, we will update advice on this webpage.

 If you are unsure, contact the bus operator directly to check if your route is included.